arnavt1605/IVR-Caller-POC/README.md

 <p>Following the above steps will successfully initiate the call.</p>

 <h3>Caution</h3>
-<p>Run call.py only after making sure that both Flask code and ngrok server and up and running.
+<p>Run call.py only after making sure that both Flask code and ngrok server are up and running.
 Otherwise you will definitely get errors.</p>